guibbers/guibbers/README.md

 - 🎓 Graduated in Systems Development and Analysis (Finished in 2023)
 - 💻 Working as a web developer since 2021

-Feel free to check out my (latest project)[https://github.com/guibbers/react-link-shortener]!
+Feel free to check out my [latest project](https://github.com/guibbers/react-link-shortener)!

 ---